graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

 Field(x => x.MyEnum);
 ```

-II.
-You can also manually create the `EnumerationGraphType`.
+2. You can also manually create the `EnumerationGraphType`.
 Advantages of this method:

 - The GraphQL enum need not map to a specific .NET `enum`.
 You could, for instance, build the enum from one of the alternate methods of defining discrete sets of values in .NET, such as classes of constants or static properties.
 - You can manually add descriptions and deprecation reasons.
 This may be useful if you do not control the source code for the enum.